 I love paella mixta, especially served directly from paellera, as a romantic dinner on the beach in a late summer evening, accompanied by a cold glass of sangria and…the breeze.

 Gazpacho in Andalusia

 Like most of the Spanish dishes, gazpacho can be cooked in more than one way.
 Warm or cold, soup, salad, or even stew, gazpacho is generally made from tomatoes, cucumber, onion, garlic, a little olive oil, wine vinegar, salt, and sometimes (rarely) ham.

 My favorite gazpacho is a soup made of tomatoes, cucumber, onion, garlic, olive oil, vinegar, and salt – all blended, served with croutons, ice cubes, and an addition of fresh chopped tomatoes, onions, and cucumber.
-Perfect for a late lunch in Andalusia!
+Perfect for a late, refreshing lunch in scorching Andalusia!

 Crema Catalana in Barcelona

 Many say that crema catalana and the French crème brule are the same thing, but there still are some tiny differences between the two fabulous desserts.
 For example, crème brule is baked in bain-marie and is usually served warm, while the Catalan cream is always served cold and it has a custard infused with lemon rind and cinnamon, instead of vanilla, being much more refreshing than its stylish French sister.

 I like them both, I love vanilla, but for a hot summer day, nothing compares with a crema catalana at a shady pavement café in Barcelona!